This is what the Northeast snowstorm looks like right now

 Washington DC

-In DC, streets turned slippery and slushy.
+In DC, streets turned slippery and slushy, but snow was relatively contained.

-CNN affiliate WJLA's Alex Liggit tweeted a street in DC with scattered cars on the road.

-At Reagan National Airport in DC, travelers got some bad news with nearly every flight on the board marked canceled.

 Washington is under a winter storm warning until Tuesday, 2 p.m.